killercup/presentation-declarative-programming-in-rust/Readme.md

 The idea is to introduce abstractions, at the right levels.

-If done right, we'll end up with code that easier to reason about.
+If done right, we'll end up with code that is easier to reason about.

 :::